manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_10_Lab9_Ex1_Device_Management.md

-# Module 11 - Lab 10 - Exercise 1 - Enable Device Management
+# Learning Path 10 - Lab 9 - Exercise 1 - Enable Device Management

 In your role as Holly Dickson, Adatum's Enterprise Administrator, you have Microsoft 365 deployed in a virtualized lab environment for your pilot project.
 In this lab, you will manage user devices using Intune.